joergen7/lib_dp/README.md

 It displays the score associated with each position pair as well as the back-links that memorize from which direction the score was generated.
 Higher scores mean higher similarity.

+For global alignments, the similarity score of both sequences is the value in the lower right corner of the score table, here: 2.
+We can extract the similarity score from a score table by applying the function `get_score`:

+    Dp:get_score( Tbl ).

+Note that the score will change depending on the alignment strategy.

 We can now cunstruct an edit script from the programming table by entering: